-Mayor Stoney was raised on the Eastern Shore of Virginia by his father, who was a custodian, and his grandmother.
+Mayor Stoney was raised in Virginia’s Hampton Roads region by his father, who was a custodian, and his grandmother.
 A product of Virginia public schools, he grew up on free and reduced lunch and was the first in his family to earn a high school diploma.
-He went on to graduate from James Madison University before moving to Richmond to begin a career in public service.
+He went on to graduate from James Madison University, earning a B.S. in Public Administration and Political Science.

 Mayor's Office Staff List